zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/dbcontext-configuration.md

 }
 ```

-Here is the code using ServiceProvider directly which is less common:
+Here is the code using `ServiceProvider` directly which is less common.

 ```csharp
 using (var context = serviceProvider.GetService<EntityContext>())